oscarjeff920/SAdB/README.md

 A Comprehensive music database

-A music db with the ability to search/filter songs by normal details, as well as other details less seen in databases, such as:
+A music db with the ability to search/filter songs by normal details, as well as other details less seen in other music databases, such as:
    - artists performing
    - written/composed by
    - recording label